-But have you ever wondered what is “new” about the “New Evangelization?”
-The term was not actually coined by Pope Benedict.
-In his 1983 encyclical on the Mission of the Redeemer (Redemptoris Missio), Blessed John Paul II exclaimed, “the moment has come to commit all of the Church’s energies to a new evangelization.”
+The term “New Evangelization” doesn’t originally come from Pope Benedict or Pope Francis.
+In his 1983 encyclical on the Mission of the Redeemer (Redemptoris Missio), it was St. John Paul II who coined the term when he exclaimed, “the moment has come to commit all of the Church’s energies to a new evangelization.”

 To evangelize means to proclaim the good news of Jesus Christ.
 Of course, the church has never ceased to proclaim the gospel since the day of Pentecost.
 But in the face of various heresies, the emphasis of the Church and Councils over the years had come to fall more upon defending the faith than spreading it.